wubinzzu/wubinzzu.github.io/_pages/about.md

 Biography
 ======
 Greetings, I am Bin Wu, a researcher from the School of Information Engineering, Zhengzhou University.
-I received my PhD degree in software engineering from <a href="http://www15.zzu.edu.cn/">Zhengzhou University</a> and a bachelor degree in computer science and technology from <a href="http://www15.zzu.edu.cn/">Zhengzhou University</a>.
-My primary research interests lie in recommender systems, knowledge graphs, deep learning, social network analysis, multimedia, etc. I spent six months visiting <a href="http://www.nextcenter.org/">the NExT center</a> at the National University of Singapore, led by Prof. <a href="https://www.chuatatseng.com/">CHUA Tat Seng</a>.
+I received my Ph.D. degree in software engineering and a B.E. degree in computer science and technology from <a href="http://www15.zzu.edu.cn/">Zhengzhou University</a>.
+My primary research interests lie in recommender systems, knowledge graphs, deep learning, social network analysis, multimedia, etc. I have been a visiting research scholar (advised by <a href="http://staff.ustc.edu.cn/~hexn/"> Dr. Xiangnan He) in NExT++ Center at School of Computing (led by Prof. <a href="https://www.chuatatseng.com/">CHUA Tat Seng</a>), National University of Singapore from Dec.
+2018 to Jul.
+2019.
 If you’d like to know more about my work or explore opportunities for collaboration, please get in touch with me!

 Publications
 ======